kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 type GatewayStatus struct {
 	...
-	// AttachedListeners represents the total number of ListenerSets that have been
+	// AttachedListenerSets represents the total number of ListenerSets that have been
 	// successfully attached to this Gateway.
 	//
   // A ListenerSet is successfully attached to a Gateway when all the following conditions are met: